9/27/25

 Liraglutide (Saxenda, Victoza)

 Liraglutide is another well-known GLP-1 agonist, sold as Saxenda and Victoza.
 Victoza treats type 2 diabetes, while Saxenda is for weight loss.
-It helps by making you feel full and reducing hunger.
+It helps by making you feel full and reducing hunger as well.

 Effectiveness of GLP-1 Agonist on Weight Loss

-GLP-1 agonists are seen as a key treatment for weight loss.
+GLP-1 agonists are considered a key management for weight loss.
 They have strong clinical backing.
-These drugs have been studied a lot for weight management, and the findings are encouraging.
+These drugs have been studied a lot for weight management, and the results of the studies are promising.

 1. Semaglutide

-One of the most talked-about GLP-1 agonists for weight loss is semaglutide.
+One of the most common GLP-1 agonists for weight loss is semaglutide.
 In the STEP 1 clinical trial, nearly 2,000 adults with overweight or obesity took either weekly semaglutide injections or a placebo, alongside lifestyle changes.
 After just over a year, participants on semaglutide lost an average of almost 15% of their body weight—that’s like dropping 30 pounds for someone weighing 200 pounds—compared to only 2-3% in the placebo group.
-Even more impressive, 70% of semaglutide users lose at least 10% of their body weight.

 2. Liraglutide